sidorares/node-mysql2/documentation/Readme.md

 ## Introduction

-`Node-MySQL2` is aims to be a drop in replacement for [node-mysql](https://github.com/felixge/node-mysql).
+`Node-MySQL2` aims to be a drop in replacement for [node-mysql](https://github.com/mysqljs/node-mysql).
 Please check `node-mysql` for full documentation.

 **Note :** *If you see any API incompatibilities with `node-mysql`, please report via github issue.*